lirm/aeron-go/archive/README.md

  * [x] RecordingEvent Handler and Recording Admin (detach segment etc)
  * [x] Rework the archive context, using it in both the conrol And RecrodingEvents

+# Bigger picture issues
+ * Within aeron-go there are cases of Log.Fatalf(), see for example trying to add a publication on a "bogus" channel.
+ * OnAvailableCounter noise